QuantEcon/lecture-python-intro/lectures/networks.md

 important ideas on economic and financial networks.

-We focus on "directed" graphs, where connections are, in general, asymmetric (arrows typically point one way, not both ways)
+We focus on "directed" graphs, where connections are, in general, asymmetric (arrows typically point one way, not both ways).

 E.g.,